 WM Technology, Inc. (the "Company") is one of the oldest and largest marketplace and technology solutions providers exclusively servicing the cannabis industry, primarily consumers, retailers and brands in the United States state-legal and Canadian cannabis markets.
 The Company's business consists of its commerce-driven marketplace, Weedmaps, and its monthly subscription software offering, WM Business.
 The Company's Weedmaps marketplace provides information on the cannabis plant and the industry and advocates for legalization.
 The Weedmaps marketplace provides consumers with information regarding cannabis retailers and brands, as well as the strain, pricing, and other information regarding locally available cannabis products, through our website and mobile apps, permitting product discovery, access to deals and discounts, and reservation of products for pickup by consumers or delivery to consumers by participating retailers.
 WM Business, the Company's subscription package, is a comprehensive set of eCommerce and compliance software solutions catered towards cannabis retailers, delivery services and brands where clients receive access to a standard listing page and its suite of software solutions, including WM Orders, WM Dispatch, WM Store, WM Dashboard, integrations and API platform, as well as access to its WM Retail and WM Exchange products, where available.
-The Company charges a monthly fee to clients for access to its WM Business subscription package and then offer other add-on products for additional fees, including our featured listings and our Sprout (customer relationship management) and Cannveya (delivery and logistics software) solutions.
+The Company charges an monthly fee to clients for access to its WM Business subscription package and then offer other add-on products for additional fees, including our featured listings and our Sprout (customer relationship management) and Cannveya (delivery and logistics software) solutions.
 The Company sells its WM Business offering in the United States, currently offers some of its WM Business solutions in Canada and has a limited number of non-monetized listings in several other countries, including Austria, Germany, the Netherlands, Spain, and Switzerland.
-The Company operates in the United States, Canada, and other foreign jurisdictions where medical and/or adult cannabis use is legal under state or applicable national law.
-The Company is headquartered in Irvine, California.
+The Company operates in the United States, Canada, and other foreign jurisdictions where medic